 - Error guessing based on the previous experience of a QA engineer

-- Decision table testing based on tabular representation of combinations of inputs and correspondent system behavior
+- Decision table testing based on a tabular representation of combinations of inputs and correspondent system behavior

-As there are functional and non-functional software requirements, black box testing can be of two types.
-Functional type focuses on the verification of system behavior under certain conditions.
-That can be the procedures of authentication and authorization, notification feature, business rules, etc.
+As there are functional and non-functional software requirements, black box testing can be both types.
+The functional type focuses on the verification of system behavior under certain conditions.
+For example, it can be authentication and authorization, notification features, business rules, etc.

-- To perform black box testing, a QA engineer should not have deep technical and coding skills.
-Applying the approach, a tester is able to perform software verification without knowing the specifics of system architecture and development process.
+- To perform black-box testing, a QA engineer should not have great technical and coding skills.
+A tester can perform software verification without knowing the specifics of the system architecture and development process.
 Black box testing is suitable for non-technical testers.

-- As black box technique is based on available software requirements and specifications, it is a way to prove that the system performs the functions only it is supposed to do and does not conduct any functions that contradict to the requirements.
+- As the black-box technique is based on available software requirements and specifications, it is a way to prove that the system performs the functions only it is supposed to do and does not conduct any functions that contradict the requirements.

-- A QA engineer is able to write test cases for black box testing as soon as a functional specification is ready.
+- A QA engineer can write test cases for black-box testing as soon as a functional specification is ready.
 It accelerates the process of quality verification.

 - Since black-box testing monitors and examines software from the customer's perspective, it is the right path to release a product that users purchase.